Last Updated on April 28, 2021

 Hard Stresses and Soft Refreshes

-Such stresses are considered to be cognitive strains and are labeled by Kaplan and Kaplan as “hard fascinations.”
+Such stresses are considered to be cognitive strains and are labeled as “hard fascinations.”
 These hard fascinations can contribute to depression, anxiety, and attention deficits which are prevalent in our modern society.

 Here is where nature can work its restorative magic through what is labeled as “soft fascinations.”
 Soft fascinations from nature provide a bounty of benefits to metal health including stress release, cognitive rejuvenation, and a sense of escape.
 Currently, there are a growing number of studies displaying the positive results nature has on the mind.
 From more productive employees, to healthier hospital patients, the addition of nature into our modern society is positively affecting people in significant ways.